 When a loved one dies, a whirlwind of emotions and thoughts may pass through the family members, which makes it a very challenging period.
 Not knowing whether or not the deceased has a will can make that time even more difficult.
 Why?
 Because a will is the only legal document that sets out how the deceased’s estate is to be distributed among the family members.
-So, how do you find out if your loved one has a will?
+So, how do you find out if someone has a will?

 Ideally, the answer to the question “how to find out if someone has a will” would be to ask the individual in question.
 But evidently, there are many reasons why it may not be that simple.
 Perhaps the person in question is physically or mentally incapacitated and unable to hold the discussion, or maybe they suddenly died before you could have the conversation, or perhaps you come from a very reserved family that just doesn’t like to discuss certain issues.